fb82/RANSAC_sampler/README.md

-# Selection of m samples of k elements with no repetition from n indexes
+# Selection of m samples of k elements with no repetitions from n indexes

-O(k^2) implementation faster than the base O(n) when k<<n as in case of RANSAC model selection.
+O(k^2) implementation, faster than the base O(n) when k<<n, as in the case of RANSAC model selection.

 _note: returned samples are ordered with the exception of the last element_